Enoch Arden

 Enoch Arden is a narrative poem by Alfred, Lord Tennyson, published in 1864 during his tenure as British poet laureate.
-The story on which it was based was provided to Tennyson by Thomas Woolner.
+The story on which it was based was allegedly provided to Tennyson by Thomas Woolner.
 The poem lends its name to a principle in law that after being missing for a certain number of years (typically seven) a person may be declared dead for purposes of remarriage and inheritance of their survivors.